 Genealogy Reference and Research Services

-Genealogy research questions can be answered by telephone, email, or letter.
-Examples of email phone inquiries are questions about what is owned by the library, an address, or information on a research topic.
-The department is not able to conduct research by phone.
+The Genealogy Resource Center is not able to conduct research for customers.
 The staff is unable to return long distance telephone calls.
-Specific questions can be answered by letter or email.
+Specific questions can be answered by letter or email, time permitting.

 For a copy of an obituary in the Tulsa Tribune or Tulsa World, contact the Research Center at email@example.com.
 Newspapers and city directories dating back to the early days of Tulsa can be requested through the Research Center.